 JOSEPH E. STIGLITZ: We already have a tax system that has contributed to making America the most unequal society of the advanced countries.
 That doesn’t have to be.
 We can have a tax system that can help create a fairer society— only ask the people at the top to pay their fair share.

-That’s at BillMoyers.com.
-I’ll see you there and I’ll see you here, next time
+BILL MOYERS: And take a look at our website, BillMoyers.com.
+I’ll see you there and I’ll see you here, next time.